-- 1. The Trust has delivered against all 3 of its statutory financial targets: delivery of break-even, Capital Resource Limit and External Financing Limit. - 2.
-At the end of month 12 the Trust is reporting a surplus of £70k.
-This is based on delivering a Trust surplus of £35k which is then matched by £35k of incentive funding from NHSI. - 3.
-The position is based on the Trust receiving the full £14m Sustainability and Transformation Fund support as per NHS Improvement guidelines.
-The Trust has had formal confirmation of achievement of the first three quarters of the year and the final quarter funding is based solely on delivering the financial plan and hence has been built into the position. - 4.
+- The Trust has delivered against all 3 of its statutory financial targets: delivery of break-even, Capital Resource Limit and External Financing Limit. - 2.
+At the end of month 12 the Trust is reporting a surplus of £2.6m.
+This consists of a trading deficit totalling £12.5m offset by the receipt of STF totalling £15.1m - 3.
 The Trust's cash position remains weak.
 This is impacting on supplier relationships and has impacted on the Trust's performance against the Better Payment Practice Code.
-The Trust was £157k below its External Financing Limit. - 5.
-The Trust delivered 78% of its Cash Releasing Efficiency Savings (CRES) target in 2016/17.
+The Trust was £157k below its External Financing Limit.

+- 4. The Trust delivered 78% of its Cash Releasing Efficiency Savings (CRES) target in 2016/17.
 This was a year-end shortfall of £4.2m shortfall against a £12.2m plan.
 Offsetting this, the Trust's financial plan included a risk provision (reserve) totalling almost £5m recognising the risk inherent within the CRES program.
-In addition, the plan made a further £5m allowance against the risk of non delivery of the RTT recovery plans. - 6.
+In addition, the plan made a further £5m allowance against the risk of non delivery of the RTT recovery plans. - 5.
 In total the Trust is forecasting a deficit of approximately £6.2m against the planned activity targets.
-The bigger issue is the growth in the Health Group cost base above budgeted levels without delivering the funded levels of activity. - 7.
-Agency spend totalled £13.1m for the year, £3.6m above the £9.5m NHSI set target. - 8.
+The bigger issue is the growth in the Health Group cost base above budgeted levels without delivering the funded levels of activity. - 6.
+Agency spend totalled £13.1m for the year, £3.6m above the £9.5m NHSI set target. - 7.
 The financial plan for 2017/18 has been agreed at Health Group level but a large deficit is identified and a full CRES programme is not yet identified, requiring £10.3m more to be identified going in to 2017/18, and a focus on reducing cost base.
 The Trust will join the FIP2 programme to provide help and support.